-Stockholder of a Corporation − any person who, directly or indirectly, beneficially owns, holds or has the power to vote, at least five percent of any class of securities issued by the corporation.
+Stockholder of a Corporation − any person who, directly or indirectly, beneficially owns, holds or has the power to vote, at least 5% of any class of securities issued by the corporation.
 (Section 1-125 of the Act)

 Story − when used in this Part, means that portion of a building between the upper surface of any floor and the upper surface of the floor above except that the topmost story shall be the portion of a building between the upper surface of the topmost floor and the upper surface of the roof above.

-Student Intern − means any person whose total term of employment in any facility during any 12-month period is equal to or less than 90 continuous days, and whose term of employment is either:
+Student Intern − any person whose total term of employment in any facility during any 12-month period is equal to or less than 90 continuous days, and whose term of employment:

-an academic credit requirement in a high school or undergraduate institution; or
+is an academic credit requirement in a high school or undergraduate or graduate institution; or

-Supervision − authoritative procedural guidance by a qualified person for the accomplishment of a function or activity within his sphere of competence, with initial direction and periodic inspection of the actual act of accomplishing the function or activity.
+Supervision − authoritative guidance by a qualified person for the accomplishment of a function or activity within his or her sphere of competence.

 Therapeutic Recreation Specialist − a person who is certified by the National Council for Therapeutic Recreation Certification and who meets the minimum standards it has established for classification as a Therapeutic Recreation Specialist.

 Time Out − removing an individual from a situation that results in undesirable behavior.
-It is a behavior modification procedure which is developed and implemented under the supervision of a qualified professional.
+It is a behavior modification procedure that is developed and implemented under the supervision of a qualified professional.